 Bug in some Intel Broadwell CPUs (Xeon D-1500 and Xeon E5/E7 v4) can result in VMware ESXi 5.5/6.0 PSODs, VMware KB 2146388 explains BIOS fix needed (FIX released Sep 14 2016)

 Oct 17 2016 Update - BIOS 1.1c has been released to address this issue, details below.
-I haven't yet confirmed with owners whether this resolves the intermittent/rare issue.
-Original article below.

 That's the day I received my first email about this intermittent PSODs (Purple Screen Of Death) on a Supermicro SuperServer with two Xeon E5-2650v4 processors inside.
 This email referral came to me from Iwan Hoogendoor (@i1wan) by way courtesy of Andreas Peetz (@VFrontDe) of VMware Front Experience.
 In case you didn't already know, Andreas is quite the VIB guru, and has undoubtedly helped vast numbers of homelabbers that need consumer-PC AHCI/SATA and Realtek drivers.
 You know, those drivers that went missing in VMware's 6.0 release, causing people's drives and NICs to disappear, until they found his simple fixes.